Happenin'

 Mid-Fi Prototype

-Prioritizing the most important features from my lo-fi prototypes, I began to flesh out what Happenin' might actually look like.
+Prioritizing the most important features from my lo-fi prototypes, we began to flesh out what Happenin' might actually look like.
 Check out the full mid-fi watch and mobile prototypes here!

 Splash Page